-Mae Groeneveld Scholarship.
-A lifelong Christian, Mae Groeneveld believes her education at Calvin College, along with the support and guidance of her family and church, were the reasons she was successful as a teacher, a citizen, and a Christian.
+Mae Groeneveld Scholarship A lifelong Christian, Mae Groeneveld believes her education at Calvin College, along with the support and guidance of her family and church, were the reasons she was successful as a teacher, a citizen, and a Christian.
 Mae never forgot where she came from, and in order to preserve that notion, she has established this scholarship fund.
-Candidates must be enrolled at Calvin College with a grade point average of 3.00 or higher, planning a career in elementary or middle school education, and have financial need.
+Candidates must be enrolled at Calvin College with a grade point average of 3.0 or higher, planning a career in elementary or middle school education, and have financial need.
 Preference is given to students from West Michigan.
-Two \$1,400 scholarships were awarded in 2000-01.
+Two \$1,300 scholarships were awarded in 2001-02.

-David and Shirley Hubers Scholarship.
-David and Shirley Hubers have a long-standing commitment to Christian education which was passed on to their daughters.
-Stephanie, who graduated from Calvin with a BA in Education, and Lisa, who graduated with a BS in Nursing.
-This scholarship is established in their honor to help students entering the teaching and nursing professions and alternates yearly between the Education and Nursing Departments.
+David and Shirley Hubers Scholarship David and Shirley Hubers have a long-standing commitment to Christian education which was passed on to their daughters, Stephanie, who graduated from Calvin with a BA in Education, and Lisa, who graduated with a BS in Nursing.
+This scholarship is established in their honor to help students entering the teaching and nursing professions.
+The award alternates yearly between the Education and Nursing departments.
 Scholarship candidates must have a cumulative grade point average of 3.0 or higher, be entering the junior or senior year, demonstrate financial need, and exhibit potential for Christian service.
-For the 2000-01 academic year, one scholarship of \$3,500 was awarded to a nursing student.
+For the 2001-02 academic year, two scholarships of \$1,850 each were awarded to education students.

-Gerald L. Klein Memorial Scholarship.
-This scholarship has been established by Mrs. Beatrice Klein in memory of her late husband, Gerald L. Klein, a strong supporter of Calvin College during his lifetime.
+Gerald L. Klein Memorial Scholarship This scholarship has been established by Mrs. Beatrice Klein in memory of her late husband, Gerald L. Klein, a strong supporter of Calvin College during his lifetime.
 It is established in thankfulness to God and in appreciation of what the college has meant to the Kleins' children and grandchildren.
 Three of the Kleins' children have graduated from Calvin in the field of education.
 The scholarship is intended to help students in the junior or senior year who are planning to pursue a career in elementary or secondary Christian education.
-Candidates for the scholarship must meet the following criteria: be a current Calvin student entering the junior or senior year and planning to attend full time: be pursuing a program in elementary or secondary education, including special education; and have a cumulative grade point average of 2.75 or higher.
+Candidates for the scholarship must meet the following criteria: be a current Calvin student entering the junior or senior year and planning to attend full time; be pursuing a program in elementary or secondary education, including special education; and have a cumulative grade point average of 2.75 or higher.
 Financial need as defined for government programs is not required, but there should be some evidence that the scholarship is needed to help meet educational expenses.
 If the criteria are met, preference will be given to applicants who demonstrate Christian character and concern for others through active involvement in church and community activities.
-In 2000-01, two \$1,500 scholarships were awarded.
+In 2001-02, two \$1,600 scholarships were awarded.